wasmCloud/wasmcloud-dev-site/content/platform-builder/docker/_index.en.md

 docker pull wasmcloud/wasmcloud:${VERSION}
 ```

-To run wasmcloud directly from the docker image:
+To start the host directly from the docker image:

 ```
 docker run wasmcloud/wasmcloud:${VERSION}